 What is a product strategy

 A product strategy explains what your product teams will focus on, and why.
 Teams never have a shortage of ideas of what they should be building.
 Assessed on its own merits, each idea might make sense to work on, but some will offer better returns than others.
-Product teams are always resource constrained at some level however, so you don’t want to waste effort on areas with low returns when you could spend that effort on areas that will deliver much higher returns.
+Product teams are always resource constrained at some level however, so you don’t want to waste effort on areas with low returns when you could increase team velocity and spend that effort on areas that will deliver much higher returns.

 A strategy provides a rationale for concentrating on some things at the expense of others.
 This allows you to make as much progress as possible where it will be most effective, without having to assess everything individually.
 Think of this as applying pressure to something – the same force applied over a smaller surface area generates a higher pressure.